CompuTec/computec-docs/docs/wms/faq/overview.md

 - install ProcessForce API to the correct version
 - install ProcessForce in the same version as API.

-For the mentioned installers, check the [ADD LINK] Download page.
+For the mentioned installers, check the [Download](/docs/processforce/releases/download) page.

 ## System.Exception: :Error: Internal error (-10) occurred:Error: Internal error (-10) occurred:Error: Internal error (-10) occurred error in a log file